HaiderMalikk/Mood-Atlas-ALT-Version/README.md

 │   ├── page.js                   # the main page of the app with all the formating and order of components i.e where the map, location etc are and there logic along with the user inputs
 │   ├── places_fetch              # contains the logic for fetching places from google places api to give to the processor for it to forward it to flask
 │   ├── places_processing.js      # this is where all the inputs are recived and where we get the places send it to flask get its response and resturn the result to the page
-│   └── user_location.js          # This is where we get the user's initilal location from ipapi api.
+│   ├── post_users.js             # contains the logic for posting user data to the spring boot backend │   └── user_location.js          # This is where we get the user's initilal location from ipapi api.
 ├── assets/                       # contains all the static assets like images etc ├── flask-placefinder-backend/    # contains the python backend code for processing user input and generating recommendations │   ├── jupyter_tests/            # contains the jupyter notebooks for testing the python backend along with some test data │   └── server.py                 # the main flask server file where we get the data from the app files and then the llm is prompted to return a result back to the user
+├── spring-backend/               # contains the spring boot backend code for the user data │   ├── src/                      # root directory of the spring boot project │   │   ├── main/                 # contains the main application class contains the User class that defines the data so be posted, controllers for api requests, user repo, actual runnable class for the springboot init, application props and more
+│   └── pom.xml                   # pom file contaning all the imports for the springboot project
-├── spring-backend/               # contains the spring boot backend code for the user data ├── utils/                        # contains utility functions used throughout the app like global colors etc ├── next.config.mjs               # contains the configuration for the next.js app like trusted domains etc └── tailwind.config.mjs           # contains the configuration for tailwind css
+├── utils/                        # contains utility functions used throughout the app like global colors etc ├── next.config.mjs               # contains the configuration for the next.js app like trusted domains etc └── tailwind.config.mjs           # contains the configuration for tailwind css